influxdata/docs.influxdata.com-ARCHIVE/content/influxdb/v1.4/guides/writing_data.md

 ---
-title: Writing Data with the HTTP API
+title: Writing data with the HTTP API

 menu:
   influxdb_1_4: